NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 ### Standard software wallets

-These are the most common wallets in Crypto which use a mnemonic seed phrase, which is a human readable root key to generate numberous key pairs (see below for definition of key pairs) [Metamask](https://metamask.io/) is an example of a standard browser-based wallet.
+These are the most common wallets in Crypto which use a mnemonic seed phrase, which is a human readable root key to generate numerous key pairs.
+[Metamask](https://metamask.io/) is an example of a standard browser-based wallet.

 >A key pair consists of a public and private key, the public key in this context acts as a public address for an account to receive crypto & tokens and the private key is used to control the account.
 It is a form of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) and is the root of safety on the internet!